-Dental implant surgery is one of the procedures performed by a periodontist.
+Dental implant surgery in Midland is one of the procedures performed by a periodontist.
 The process involves restoration of a lost tooth using Titanium or Zirconium implant which replaces the lost tooth root.
 The surgical process involves making an incision in the gum tissues and creating a bony recess in the bone where the implant is inserted.
 The gum tissues are sutured after the placement of the implant and it is left to heal for a period of few months.
 The dental crowns are fabricated in the lab and they are fixed over the implant using an abutment.
 Today there are same day implants available which do not require time to heal and the crown is ready to take the load on same day.

 Gum grafting is the process of surgically reconstructing the gum tissues which have receded from gum infection.
 Gum recession occurs because of plaque accumulation over teeth surface which gradually hardens and turns into tarter.
 As a result of gum infection the soft tissues are detached from the teeth and further plaque accumulation results in formation of gum pockets.
 Gum grafting is done to reconstruct the soft tissues so as to cover the teeth root.
 Soft tissues are removed from the palate region of the mouth and are used in reconstruction.
 Gum grafting has both esthetic and medical advantages.
 Patients can get a more attractive smile from the process and the teeth become less prone to decay.